sgng3628/GIST_NOTICE_TO_EMAIL/README.md

 Using Json for my personal information.
 The form of the json file is too simple but, try to use json file.\
 my_id, my_passwd, my_email. that's all

+# 2020_04_13
+Move crawler from nuc to ec2.
+I felt that it is hard time to setting all of the pip list and other settings.
+How to handle it more easier way?
+Maybe make docker image?

+for ubuntu 18.04
+pip3
+requests
+bs4
+selenium
+chromedriver
+google-chrome(sync with chromedriver)